FabianMaeurer/TensorCategories.jl/docs/src/Interface/KaroubianCategories.md

 category-dependent algorithmic problems.
 In an abelian category an image is known to exist, but an implementation must still provide a way to compute it.
-The function `karoubian_envelope(C)` is therefore a construction which a concrete category model may implement; the current methods construct it for center and relative-center models.
+The function `karoubian_envelope(C)` is therefore a construction which a concrete category model may implement.

 Idempotents encode direct-sum decompositions.
 If